Vervi7/Vervi-Ostranaut-Mod/README.md

 ## VerviModCompatibility
 Make the item from my mod if more than one is added, to appear in the scrapkyosk in OKLG.

+## Derelict Spread
+Create 6 new ring of derelict in a 10k kilometer radius around OKLG